fleet-sdk/docs/docs/transaction-building.md

 - Any **unspent** box can be used as Data-Input.
 - Data-Inputs are **optional** and must be only included in the transaction if required by a contract.
-- Boxes will not be spent by the transaction if used as Data-Input.
+- Boxes will not be spent by the transaction if used as Data-Input in a transaction.

 If required by a contract, use the `withDataFrom()` method to add Data-Inputs.
 Similar to the `from()` method, `withDataFrom()` can accept a single input box object or an array of input boxes.